The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 Suppose your organization is sufficiently large (say, 1k+ employees).
 In that case, it’s not unusual for different employees to buy redundant licenses for competing products, such as subscribing to InVision, Sketch, or Figma, when there are several Adobe Creative Suite licenses you’re already paying for.

-So, managing software licenses can be difficult, especially when employees can sign up for unapproved product licenses using their corporate expense cards or when there’s no central mechanism to track and void unused licenses.
+So, managing software licenses and tracking software usage can be difficult, especially when employees can sign up for unapproved product licenses using their corporate expense cards or when there’s no central mechanism to track and void unused licenses.

 This way, you might end up paying ad infinitum for redundant products that don’t get used for more than a few hours every year.